redtexts/texts/antagonism_1999_bordiga_vs_pannekoek.md

 The Third International argued that the workers movement had developed from a division into party, trade union, and co-operative into a division "which we are approaching everywhere" of party, soviets, and trade unions.
 The real movement in fact developed in a different way in the countries where the movement was most advanced, Russia and Germany.
 The actual form of the movement was a division into party, soviets and factory organisations.
 The factory organisations took on the form of factory committees in Russia, factory councils in Italy, and _Betriebsraete_, and later _Unionen_ in Germany.
 The distinction between factory organisations on the one hand, and workers' councils on the other was sometimes blurred both in fact and in theory, but was stated most clearly in Bordiga's polemic against Gramsci.
 Gramsci had thrown himself enthusiastically into support of the factory council movement in Turin, identifying it as the beginning of a movement of soviets.
 Bordiga underlined the difference between factory councils, based in particular enterprises, and workers' councils, which grouped all proletarians territorially.
 He correctly saw that factory organisations could not play the same radical role as soviets, that they could not transform the whole of society.
 Bordiga saw that they had some of the same weaknesses as trade unions, such as sectionalism, and workerism, and so, wrongly, dismissed them as being essentially a new form of union.
 This dismissal is more understandable in the Italian context where factory councils were only allowed to elect trade union members as delegates.
 In Germany, where the communists in the factory organisations called for workers to leave the trade unions, such a dismissal would be much harder to make.

 The council communists, like Gramsci, tended to confuse factory organisations with workers' councils.
 In fact at their worst, they adopted an extreme form of workerism that denied the existence of the proletariat outside of the factory.
 "Only in the factory is the worker of today a real proletarian...
 Outside the factory he is a petty-bourgeois..."^[O. Rühle, "From the Bourgeois to the Proletarian Revolution."].
 On the other hand, the post WWI revolutionary movement in Britain called for _social soviets_, partly as a result of rising unemployment which expelled revolutionaries from the workplace.
-This may have influenced the position held by Sylvia Pankhurst who called for a system of soviets, which would group all proletarians, including those outside the enterprises, such as housewives ^[B. Winslow, _Syliva Pankhurst, Sexual Politics and Political Activism_].
+This may have influenced the position held by Sylvia Pankhurst who called for a system of soviets, which would group all proletarians, including those outside the enterprises, such as housewives ^[B. Winslow, _Sylvia Pankhurst, Sexual Politics and Political Activism_].
 In contrast to widespread confusion about the soviets, this represented an important recognition that they were _social_ and _proletarian_, and not simply _workers_ organisations.

 ### Class composition